exasol/docker-db/FAQ.md

 Doing that for many data nodes will cause a cluster reorganization that will get expensive.

+That is currently a theoretical possibility, though, since the license is for single nodes only.

 You cannot, however, replace the running the management node.

-That is currently a theoretical possibility, though, since the license is for single nodes only.

 ## Could I Resize a Data Node?

 Theoretically, yes.
+But it is not recommended.

-Downsizing any data node will define the maximum RAM size of a cluster and thus create a bottleneck.
+Downsizing any data node will define the maximum RAM size of all the data nodes in the cluster and thus create a bottleneck.

 ## How do I Upgrade the Version of a docker-db Container?

 We recommend that you replace the container with a new one.

-If you have data inside the container that you want to keep, you export it to a file and then import it into a new container.
+If you have data inside the container that you want to keep, please export it to a file and then import it into a new container.

 See also: